Mxxss/Mxxss/README.md

 Hi, I’m @Mxxss
-I’m interested in lua, js, python
+I’m interested in lua and js
-I’m currently learning lua